 This story will appeal to children age 3-8 yrs old; especially for those who have concerns about being alone in the dark, or those who adjusting to living in a new home and also, for those that will be sleeping away for the first time.
 While written as a picture book this text is also accessible as an early reader.

-PURCHASING INFO Through Lisa Beere (small amounts of print); or for eBook and print versions purchasing directly through Crimson Cloak Publishing or Ingram Spark’s Distribution Partners such as Amazon, Chapters, Barnes and Noble, etc.
+PURCHASING INFO Through firstname.lastname@example.org (small amounts of print); or for eBook/print versions purchasing online through Crimson Cloak Publishing or Ingram Spark’s Distribution Partners such as Amazon, Chapters, Barnes and Noble, etc.

-The French version Les bruits dans la nuit now available too!
+FRENCH version Les bruits dans la nuit now available too!
 Translator Cecile Charlton did an awesome job!
-See elsewhere on this site for purchasing information.
+See elsewhere on this site, same purchasing information.